JonKohJJ/REST-Countries-API-with-color-theme-switcher/README.md

 ### What I learned

-I have learnt to manage the state of the web application while toggling between light and dark mode.
+I have learnt how to consume a 3rd-party API and how to manage the state of the web application while toggling between light and dark mode.

 ### Continued development